Open-STEM/IntroToRoboticsV2/course/measuring_distance/activity_trains_prop.rst

     Therefore, a good starting kp value would be 0.05.

-Then, we need to calculate our control signal.
-Remember, the control signal is the product of the proportional gain and the error.

-Finally, we need to set the speed of the XRP to the control signal.
+Finally, we need to set the speed of the XRP to our error times kp.

 This is an example program that implements a proportional controller.